iQSuite/platform-sdk-python/README.md

 > [!IMPORTANT]
 > Instant RAG is perfect for quick, one-time analysis of text content without the need to create persistent indices.
+>
+> Instant RAG comes in really handy where you dont require a large context window, and want to extract key insights from a piece of content.
+With Instant RAG, iQ Suite allows you to ingest 8000 tokens ~ 32,000 characters ~ **26 pages** worth of content.

 #### Create Instant RAG